-You can't learn to ride from a website, book, or video (in fact, it's inadvisable).
-The best way to learn to ride a horse is with a competent coach or instructor.
-A coach or instructor can catch bad habits before they become ingrained, advise you of mistakes you may be making, encourage you, and offer advice to keep you safe and comfortable.
+You can't learn to ride a horse from a website, book, or video.
+The best way to learn to ride a horse is with a competent coach or instructor, who can catch bad habits before they become ingrained, advise you of mistakes you may be making, encourage you, and offer advice to keep you safe and comfortable.

 Before You Begin Your Ride

 The first thing you'll learn about riding may not be actual riding skills.
 You may come across riding schools where you'll simply get on the horse and start riding.
 But learning to tie, groom, and lead are essential skills that help you learn to understand horses, stay safe, and increase your enjoyment.
 This is especially important if you plan to head out alone once you're able.